datacarpentry/image-processing/_episodes/08-contours.md

 objectives:
 - "Explain the difference between edges and contours in an image."
 - "Use the `cv2.findContours()` method to find the contours in an image."
+- "Describe the hierarchical relationship between the contours of an image."
 - "Use the `cv2.boundingRect()` method to find the bounding boxes of the contours in an image."
 - "Use contours and bounding boxes to create a mask to select objects from an